jdeguire/pic32-device-file-maker/README.md

 you give to this module are really from Microchip and not some malicious user.
 See the info here: https://docs.python.org/3/library/xml.html#module-xml.
 That page has a link to a package called "defusedxml" you can use if you want to be safer.
-You should just need to get it from PIP and update the import statement for ElementTree below and in other modules to use it.
+You should just need to get it from PIP and update the import statement for ElementTree in the modules that use it.

 ## Running the App
 This app was written using Python 3.10, so you should try to get at least that version.
 Slightly